jerwallace/aws-robomaker-workshops/content/workshop/setup.md

 # Workshop Setup

-To start

 ### Log Into the AWS Console

-To complete this workshop you need an **AWS account with administrative permissions** as this is needed to create or modify resources and allow AWS RoboMaker to interact with services on your behalf.
+To complete this workshop you need an **AWS account with administrative permissions**.
+This is needed to create or modify resources and allow AWS RoboMaker to interact with services on your behalf.

 #### Classroom Setting
 If you are in a **classroom setting**, we will provide an AWS account for you to use.
 You will be assigned a sign-in URL with an IAM username and password that should look similar to this: